Director, Aerospace & Defense Investment Banking

-Vincent Favier is a Senior Vice President in Seabury Capital’s Aviation, Aerospace & Defense (A&D) M&A team.
+Vincent Favier is a Director in Seabury Capital’s Aviation, Aerospace & Defense (A&D) M&A team.
 Based in London, his primary responsibility covers the execution of IB-related transactions across the A&D industry, encompassing all forms of mergers and acquisitions, capital raises, corporate divestments and restructurings, with a focus on the EMEA region.

 Since joining Seabury, Vincent has been involved in engagements across multiple Aviation and A&D sub-segments, including ACMI, Airlines, Avionics & Electronics, In-Flight Entertainment, Interiors, Maintenance, Repair & Overhaul (MRO), as well as other military and space activities.
 He is actively involved in deal execution and in the management of the junior team.
 He also opportunistically supports origination, with a focus on France and the Middle East.

 He previously worked for Arcapita, a GCC-based global private equity fund, originating, executing as well as managing around US$2bn of AUM in Europe.
 He was in particular involved in the management and successful exits of Freightliner Group and Viridian Group.
 This experience allowed him to acquire a valuable understanding of corporate strategy at board level, as well as of the management of distressed situations.
 He also gained a good understanding of Islamic finance for an investment purpose and a large network of GCC-based investors.